natepuppy/Weather-and-Stack-Overflow-API/README.md

 Item | Points
 --- | ---
-Search for current weather works | 40
+Search for current weather works | 30
+Additional weather info added | 20
-Search on Stack Overflow works | 50
+Search on Stack Overflow works | 40
 Uses good web design principles | 10

 For the web design principles, you will receive 2 points for each for